Introduction

 What are Data Contracts?

-At its core, a data contract is a formal agreement between data producers and consumers that outlines the scheme, responsibilities, and expectations for producing, maintaining, and utilising data.
+At its core, a data contract is a formal agreement between data producers and consumers that outlines the schema, responsibilities, and expectations for producing, maintaining, and utilising data.
 They serve as guardrails that ensure data integrity, quality, and consistency, similar to a legal contract that keeps both parties accountable.

 Why Data Contracts Matter